Various Committees review the SOT and Supported Awards.

-The Awards Committee reviews applications for most of the awards whose recipients are recognized at the Awards Ceremony at the SOT Annual Meeting and ToxExpo.
-Nominations for awards administered by the Awards Committee must be submitted using the Online Award Nomination Form by a primary and secondary nominator who are Full Members of SOT.
-The supporting documentation must indicate the candidate’s achievements in toxicology and is critical in the review of each application.
-Visit the individual award pages to find the individual award requirements and to access the Online Award Nomination Form, when applicable.
+The Awards Committee reviews applications for most of the awards whose recipients are recognized during the Awards Ceremony at the SOT Annual Meeting and ToxExpo.
+Nominations for most of these awards must be submitted by a sponsor and a seconder who are Full members of SOT and write distinct letters in support of the candidate.
+The supporting documentation and CV must indicate the candidate’s achievements in toxicology as well as how the candidate fulfills the award criteria and are critical in the review of each nomination.
+Visit the individual award pages to find the requirements for each award and to access the online award nomination or application form, when applicable.

-The Board of Publications selects the Toxicological Sciences Paper of the Year, and the Education Committee, Committee on Diversity Initiatives, Postdoctoral Assembly, and Graduate Student Leadership Committee select recipients of specific awards as determined by SOT Council.
+The Board of Publications selects the Toxicological Sciences Paper of the Year Award, and the Education and Career Development Committee, Faculty United for Toxicology Undergraduate Recruitment and Education (FUTURE) Committee, Committee on Diversity Initiatives, Postdoctoral Assembly, and Graduate Student Leadership Committee select recipients of specific awards as determined by SOT Council.

-Applications for SOT and Supported Awards for students and postdoctoral scholars will be reviewed by the appropriate committee, and application procedures are specific for each award.
+Applications for SOT and Supported Awards for students and postdoctoral scholars will be reviewed by the appropriate Committee, and application or nomination procedures are specific for each award.
 Student and postdoctoral awards also are available through Regional Chapters, Specialty Sections, and Special Interest Groups.
-A candidate may apply for any award for which he or she is eligible and may receive multiple awards whether sponsored by Regional Chapters, Special Interest Groups, or Specialty Sections.
+Candidates may apply for any award for which they are eligible and may receive multiple awards, whether sponsored by a Regional Chapter, Special Interest Group, or Specialty Section.
 Unless otherwise stated in the individual award description, only one SOT-administered award may be presented to one individual.
 Policies related to travel awards are determined by the provider (SOT, Regional Chapter, Specialty Section, or Special Interest Group).

 SOT Awards Committee: